Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Two people working on their Microsoft Tablets

-Selecting the correct Microsoft ERP system for an organization is often answered in terms of its size and scale.
+Selecting the right Microsoft ERP system for an organization depends on its size and scale.
 Bluntly, a company’s annual revenue often provides an adequate measure of the complexity of its operations.
-It should be noted, however, that every organization is different, and this metric is best as a starting point for examining competing options.
+However, every organization is different, and this metric is best as a starting point for examining competing options, not as a determining factor.
+With that said, Microsoft Dynamics 365 Business Central is typically best suited for midsize organizations with simpler configurations and competitive price points.

-It is more difficult to determine for a $100 million company — especially one that is experiencing unprecedented growth.
-MS Dynamics 365 Finance and Operations can perform well in this scenario, but it may be too expensive and complex for such an organization to maintain until it is much larger.
+Determining the right solution for a $100 million company is more difficult — especially one experiencing unprecedented growth.
+MS Dynamics 365 Finance and Operations can perform well in this scenario, but it may be too expensive or complex for such an organization to maintain until it is much larger.

-Ultimately, the decision to choose Business Central, Finance and Operations, or a different ERP entirely, will depend on what type of configuration is needed and how complex it may be to implement it.
-With that caveat, here are some factors that can help you decide.
+Ultimately, selecting Business Central, Finance and Operations, or a different ERP entirely depends on the type of configuration needed and how complex it may be to implement.
+With that caveat, here are some factors that can help guide your decision.

-Reasons to choose Microsoft Dynamics 365 Business Central:
+Reasons to select Microsoft Dynamics 365 Business Central:

 • You are looking for a cost-effective ERP product.